REVIEW Walking with dinosaurs - Stratford Herald

 And do you know what?
 This is very real.
 Very real indeed.

-Pulses raced as the tour ends in an emergency evacuation of Chronotex’s underground research station, and the mums’ and dads’ eyes are as wide as their children’s by the end.
+Pulses genuinely raced as the tour ended in an emergency evacuation of Chronotex’s underground research station, and the mums’ and dads’ eyes were as wide as their children’s by the end.

-Tim Haines and Jill Bryant – the brains behind the incredibly popular TV show, Walking with Dinosaurs – has come up with a cracking experience that puts you closer than you have ever been before to animals that continue to fascinate children – millions of years after they became extinct.
+Tim Haines and Jill Bryant – the brains behind the incredibly popular TV show, Walking with Dinosaurs – has come up with a cracking experience in the normally modest surroundings of Hall Two of the NEC that puts you closer than you have ever been before to animals that continue to fascinate children – millions of years after they became extinct.

 It has been five years in the pipeline, and involves animatronics and visual effects by Emmy Award, BAFTA and Oscar-winners.